New probe of magnetic fields in the prereionization epoch. I. Formalism: Radiative Transfer

 It is profitable to break Eq.~(\ref{eq:temp-chris-4}) into the three terms in braces: these correspond to absorption, spontaneous emission, and stimulated emission, respectively.
 Each one may be converted back into radiation multipole moments using the inverse of Eq.~\eqref{eq:momentexpansion}:

 This conversion entails the angular integral of products of three spherical harmonics, and results in appropriate sets of 3-j symbols \cite{Varshalovich88}.

 The absorption term is

-The emission terms involve elements of the triplet state density sub-matrix $\rho_{m n}$, which are most naturally expressed in terms of the irreducible components $\mathscr{P}_{j m}$ using Eq.~\eqref{eq:polmom2}.
+The emission terms involve elements of the triplet state density submatrix $\rho_{m n}$, which are most naturally expressed in terms of the irreducible components $\mathscr{P}_{j m}$ using Eq.~\eqref{eq:polmom2}.
 The spontaneous emission term simplifies to

 and the stimulated emission term simplifies to

 We can further rewrite the source terms of \eqref{eq:photoabsph}, \eqref{eq:photonspontem} and \eqref{eq:photonstimem} in terms of the parity invariants of Eq.~\eqref{eq:photonparitymoments}.